tuliobluz/restassured-gorest/ReadMe.md

 The project includes a GitHub Actions workflow that runs the tests and generates the Surefire report on every push or pull request.
 The workflow is defined in the `.github/workflows/tests.yml` file.
 The Surefire report is uploaded as an artifact and can be accessed from the summary of the workflow run.

+## Slack Integration

+After running the backend and frontend tests, the GitHub Actions workflow sends a message to Slack channels.
+Currently, the message is sent only when the job succeeds.
+In a real scenario, notifications can be sent for both successful and failed jobs.

+If you want to join the Slack channel for integration, please use the following invitation link: [Slack Invitation Link](https://join.slack.com/t/github-integrationhq/shared_invite/zt-1uzcgmgde-j6JNKORGMNZgAI2ayyvUYg)

 ## Refactoring Opportunities

-The `GoRestService` class has two methods that could be refactored into a single method that can be reused in different places: `createUser` and `createUnauthorizedUser`.
+- The `GoRestService` class has two methods that could be refactored into a single method that can be reused in different places: `createUser` and `createUnauthorizedUser`.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.